pablompa/pycryptoaggregators/README.md

 This software is still in test and development phase.
 It has just been tested with a Dash Core node.

 1. Download [Dash Core](https://www.dash.org/downloads/) node.
-2. Add the following to dash.conf:
+2. Add the following to `dash.conf`:
 	```
 	listen=1
 	server=1